erimcg/TIS/docs/Introduction.md

 7. Calculate the testing feature sets
 8. Classify the testing feature sets against the training feature sets

-Details for each of these steps are discussed in other pages of this document.

 [Next: Installing and Loading TIS](Loading-TIS.md)